RobotExMachina/Machina.NET/BRobot - Revisions.md

     - [ ] If they were Actions, relative and absolute modes could be implemented: .Speed(10) is an increase, .SpeedTo(10) is a setting.

 ## BUILD 1116
+- [x] Get stream mode working again, with all available actions
+- [x] Improved subscription and disposal methods, looks like it might now be reliable if the client always properly disconnects...
+- [x] Robot.ControlMode() is now .Mode()

 ## BUILD 1115
 - [x] ProgramGenerator class is now Compiler